Pound, Euro or Punt?

 Keep the pound in a formal currency union

-This would cause minimal disruption, but it would mean retaining the Bank of England as the lender of last resort and Bank of England interest rates.
+This would cause minimal disruption, but it would mean retaining the Bank of England as the lender of last resort and the Bank of England setting interest rates.
 As it would require a fiscal union with England, questions would be raised on whether Wales were truly independent.

 Keep the pound (or another currency) as a substitute currency

 Nations can legally use whatever currency they want without being in a currency union.
 In these circumstances, a substitute currency is used instead of, or in parallel with, a local currency.
 At present, nobody uses the pound as a substitute; the main currency substitute is the American dollar (though some European countries like Montenegro use the euro without being in the eurozone or EU).